jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 to introduce the *power series*, an "infinite polynomial" which can be used to express a wide class of differentiable functions.

-This course uses elements of **Team Based Learning**.
+This course uses elements of **Team-Based Learning**.
 Students will complete a survey that will place them into appropriate Teams.
 Teams will work together throughout the semester to master the course material, with the support of the instructor.